Cylinders/human-like-typing/README.md

 If you have a working JRE, JDK, or JVM, try to use the java application.
 Middle chance.

 If you are running on a windows machine and CANNOT use the other two, then work off of the .exe file. (if it exists at all).
 This has the lowest chance of working.
+(NOT SET UP)

+The JAR file should be perfectly fine as of 27 FEB 2024.
+Use that for any sort of testing.

+The Python application is solely a CLI app, while the Java application has a minimal, albeit functional, GUI.